intelligentplant/IndustrialAppStore.ClientTools.DotNet/README.md

 # Installing Templates

-You can install templates for `dotnet new` by following the instructions [here](/src/IntelligentPlant.IndustrialAppStore.Templates).
+You can install templates for the [dotnet new](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-new) command line tool by following the instructions [here](/src/IntelligentPlant.IndustrialAppStore.Templates).

 # Using the Industrial App Store API Client